helohe/search-plugins/LOG.md

      - General > Delete no longer needed Temporary Containers: 5 minutes
      - General > Toolbar Icon Color: black (simple)
      - Isolation > Global > Navigation > Different from Tab Domain & Subdomain
-     - Advanced > General > Automatic Mode: Don't instantly reopen new tabs in Temporary Containers but instead when new tabs start to navigate to a website.
-Already typed characters in the address bar are never lost, but new tabs can set and read cookies in the default container
      - Advanced > General > Popup > Default Tab: Isolation Per Domain
      - {ON} Advanced > Popup > Show icon in the address bar that reveals the popup
      - Advanced > General > Ignoring requests to: _EMPTY_